hkdjyu/LearnWebGL/README.md

 _a simple guide to learn WebGL2 AND share my progress of learning_

-If you are new to WebGL2, you may also follow my steps to learn the fundalmentals concept of computer graphics in web applications using WebGL2.
+If you are new to WebGL2, you may follow my steps to learn the fundalmentals concept of computer graphics in web applications using WebGL2.
 I am calling it a "guide" instead of "tutorial", because I am not a specialised WebGL programmer.
-I hope my experience may also help you to learn WebGL.
+I hope my experience may help you to learn WebGL.

-> NOTE: This guide is not recommended for people with no prior knowledge of JavaScript/TypeScript and computer graphics concepts.
+> NOTE: This guide is not recommended for people with no prior knowledge of JavaScript.
-> Prior knowledge of OpenGL and GLSL is not necessary but recommended.
+> Prior knowledge of OpenGL and GLSL is not necessary.
+I will try to explain some of the fundalmental concepts of computer graphics when necessary.

 This guide is primarily based on [WebGL2 Fundamentals](https://webgl2fundamentals.org/).
+Some of the demo references from [WebGL2Samples](https://github.com/WebGLSamples/WebGL2Samples)

 ## Contents